poseidon-framework/poseidon-framework.github.io/trident.md

 - `--checksumGeno`, `--checksumJanno`, `--checksumSSF` and `--checksumBib` add or modify the respective checksum fields in the POSEIDON.yml file. `--checksumAll` is a wrapper to call all of them at once.
 - `--newContributors` adds new contributors.

-:warning: As `rectify` reads and rewrites POSEIDON.yml files, it may change their inner order, layout or even content (e.g. if they have fields which are not in the [POSEIDON.yml definition](standard)).
+:warning: As `rectify` reads and rewrites POSEIDON.yml files, it may change their inner order, layout or even content (e.g. if they have fields which are not in the POSEIDON.yml specification).
 Create a backup of the POSEIDON.yml file before running `rectify` if you are uncertain if this might affect you negatively.

 ### Inspection commands